Below are frequently asked questions about the IPE Simulation experience.

 Enrollment is available on Give Pulse.
 Click here to view all simulation options.

 In this immersive experience, participants will gain a profound understanding of the challenges faced by individuals living in poverty.
 Through role-playing scenarios and interactive exercises, health care professionals from different disciplines will witness the complex interplay of social determinants of health, economic constraints, and limited access to resources.
-This simulation aims to foster empathy, compassion, and critical thinking, enabling participants to better comprehend the barriers preventing underserved populations from accessing quality health care.
+This simulation aims to foster critical thinking and problem solving with patients/clients, enabling participants to better comprehend the healthcare environment.

 Enrollment is available on Give Pulse.
 Click here to view all simulation options.